Great Pyramid of Giza: Pyramid complex

 The Great Pyramid is surrounded by a complex of several buildings, including small pyramids.

 Temples and causeway

 The Pyramid Temple, which stood on the east side of the pyramid and measured 52.2 m north to south and 40 m east to west, has almost entirely disappeared.
 Only some of the black basalt paving remains.
-There are only a few remnants of the causeway which linked the pyramid with the valley and the Valley Temple.
+There are only a few remnants of the causeway that linked the pyramid with the valley and the Valley Temple.
 The Valley Temple is buried beneath the village of Nazlet el-Samman; basalt paving and limestone walls have been found but the site has not been excavated.